kacpermak1/Food-planner-App/README.md

 - Change between plans
 - Display all recipes/plans
 - Edit/Remove any plan or recipe
-- See how many recipes and plan is currently being stored
+- See how many recipes and plans is currently being stored

 ## Used